 Using this method, it is is possible to verify that the application builds correctly, corresponds to the source code, and contains only free software.
-Unforunately, in the Android world, it seems to be very common for an application supplied as a binary APK to present itself as Free Software when in fact some or all of the following are true:
+Unfortunately, in the Android world, it seems to be very common for an application supplied as a binary APK to present itself as Free Software when in fact some if not all of the following is true:

 For this reason, source-built applications are the preferred method for the main F-Droid repository, although occasionally for technical or historical reasons, exceptions are made to this policy.

 When building applications from source, it should be noted that you will be signing them (all APK files must be signed to be installable on Android) with your own key.
 When an application is already installed on a device, it is not possible to upgrade it in place to a new version signed with a different key without first uninstalling the original.
 This may present an inconvenience to users, as the process of uninstalling loses any data associated with the previous installation.